tsugiproject/tsugi-org/md/ADVANTAGE.md

 * Tool Public Key (most common)

-* Tool OAuth2 Keyset URL (some LMS's prefer this instead of the Tool Public Key)
+* Tool OAuth2 Keyset URL

-Some LMS's will give the tool its public key, and other LMS's will accept a public key from the tool.
-Other LMS's will expect a keyset URL in lieu of a public key.
-The public key and/or the keyset url is available after the Issuer is created in Tsugi.
+The keyset url is available after the Issuer is created in Tsugi.
 If the LMS wants all the values before it starts its process, you will need to create the Issuer in Tsugi with some dummy values and then edit the Issuer in Tsugi later and put in the real values.